sammccauley117/urban-sound-classification/README.md

   <img src="./img/confusion_matrix.png" width="800">
 </p>

-Overall, this project was a great introduction to both convolutional neural network as well as applying various concepts of signal processing and data science.
+Overall, this project was a great introduction to both convolutional neural networks as well as applying various concepts of signal processing and data science.
 From all of this, it has become increasingly more clear to me why machine hearing hasn't matched the same rate of growth as machine vision.
 Most current machine hearing uses the same spectrogram technique that was used in this project.
 I find it odd that we have to use machine vision for machine hearing.
 It seems like we're looking at the problem in the wrong way--surely spectrograms *images* aren't the best representation of *sound*.
 Though it's true that images and sound are both just arbitrary representations of data, it still feels like we're missing an important puzzle piece when it comes to machine hearing.
 Either way it's a fun problem to think about.